 j) Continuing Disclosure.
-The City is committed to continuing disclosure of financial
+The City is committed to continuing disclosure of financial and credit information relevant to its outstanding debt obligations and will abide by the provisions of Securities and Exchange Commission (SEC) Rule 15c2-12 concerning primary and secondary market disclosure.
+The City Clerk is responsible for providing ongoing disclosure information and may be assisted by the City's Financial Advisor in the execution of this task.

-- and credit information relevant to its outstanding debt obligations and will abide by the provisions of Securities and Exchange Commission (SEC) Rule 15c2-12 concerning primary and secondary market disclosure.
-The City Clerk is responsible for providing ongoing disclosure information and may be assisted by the City's Financial Advisor in the execution of this task. - k) Investment of Debt Proceeds.
+- k) Investment of Debt Proceeds.
 The City will temporarily invest the proceeds of debt obligations in accordance with its investment policy.
-Interest earnings realized within construction accounts will be applied first towards payment of project costs, then for payment of debt service associated with the obligations. - 1) Arbitrage Rebate and Monitoring.
+Interest earnings realized within construction accounts will be applied first towards payment of project costs, then for payment of debt service associated with the obligations. - Arbitrage Rebate and Monitoring.
 The City Treasurer will establish and maintain a system of record keeping and reporting to meet arbitrage rebate compliance requirements of the federal tax code.
 This effort will include tracking investment earnings on proceeds of debt obligations, calculating rebate payments in compliance with tax law, and remitting any rebatable earnings to the federal government in a timely manner in order to preserve the tax-exempt status of the City's outstanding debt obligations.
-Additionally, general financial reporting and certification requirements embodied in bond covenants shall be monitored to ensure that all covenants are complied with.
+Additionally, general financial reporting and certification requirements are complied with.
 The City's Financial Advisor may assist in the execution of these tasks.